ParangatSingh/Redbus-Data-Scraping-Using-Selenium-And-Dynamic-Filtering-Using-Streamlit/README.md

 Technologies Used:

--Selenium for web scraping
+* Selenium for web scraping
--SQL for database storage
+* SQL for database storage
--Streamlit for interactive UI
+* Streamlit for interactive UI